kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 mismatch is not "solved" by pretending the models are identical.
 The boundary is made explicit and mechanically cheap.

-## A Repository Does Not Need to Be an Entity Manager
+## A Repository Does Not Need to Be an Entity Manager { #repository-not-entity-manager }

 In Kora, a repository method can declare an explicit query and an ordinary typed return value.
 The developer defines the database operation and the